 Inside Winair plane flying to Saba

-As you fly in, you can see the towering mountains on the right-hand side.
-It reminded me of the Nāpali Coast in Kauai.
+As you fly in, the first thing you notice are the towering green mountains rising up on the right-hand side.
+It honestly reminded me of the Napali Coast in Kauai, those dramatic cliffs that look like they were carved straight out of the ocean.

-Then you see the tiny little runway ahead of you.
-The pilot performs a short stop just before the runway ends, which is at the edge of a cliff that drops off steeply into the sea.
+As you approach, it looks almost impossibly short.
+The pilot touches down and performs a very firm, very intentional short stop just before the runway ends, which quite literally sits at the edge of a cliff dropping steeply into the sea.

 View of Saba's airport from the Sandy Cruz Trail